boa-dev/temporal/CONTRIBUTING.md

 # Contributing to Temporal in Rust

-This project is currently highly experimental and fairly volitile.
-As such, while we do welcome contributions, we'd like to ask that you reach out on an issue first to ensure that that feature is not currently being actively worked on, and so that we can create a tracking issue (if needed) and assign that issue to you.
+This project is currently highly experimental and fairly volatile.
+As such, while we do welcome contributions, we prefer that you open up an issue first beforehand to ensure the feature is not being actively worked on by a maintainer.

-We'd like to kindly ask to refrain from any unsolicited or unassigned Pull Requests at this time.

 If you're interested in helping out but don't see an issue that's for you, please feel free to contact us on the `Boa` discord.